888 Seventeenth St. N.W., Suite 700

 Title: Senior Policy Advisor

-Robert Talcott Francis is past Vice Chairman of the National Transportation Safety Board, a position to which he was appointed by President Clinton in January 1995 and confirmed by the United States Senate.
+The Honorable Robert Talcott Francis II is the former Vice Chairman of the National Transportation Safety Board, a position to which he was appointed by President Clinton in January 1995 and confirmed by the United States Senate.

-Prior to his appointment to the Safety Board, Mr. Francis served as Senior Representative for the Federal Aviation Administration (FAA) in Western Europe and North Africa and was based in Paris, France.
-Representing the FAA Administrator, he worked extensively on aviation safety and security issues with U.S. and foreign air carriers, transportation governmental authorities, aircraft manufacturers and airports.
+Prior to his appointment to the Safety Board, Mr. Francis, fluent in English and French, served as Senior Representative for the Federal Aviation Administration (FAA) to eight countries in Western Europe and North Africa, based in Paris, France.
+Representing the FAA Administrator, he worked extensively on aviation safety and security issues with U.S. and foreign air carriers, transportation governmental authorities, aircraft manufacturers, and airport executives.
+During his posting in Paris, Mr. Francis was involved in civil aviation security responsibility (which at the time was still the responsibility of the FAA).
+He was significantly involved in the French-led investigation of the bombing of UTA flight 772 and worked closely with Judge Brugiere of France and FAA security experts.

 A native of Cohasset, Massachusetts, Mr. Francis received his A.B. from Williams College and attended Boston University and the University of Ibadan, Nigeria.
 He holds a commercial pilot certificate with instrument and twin-engine ratings.
-He is a member of the French Academy of Air & Space, a Fellow of the Royal Aeronautical Society, a Liveryman of The London Guild of Air Pilots and Air Navigators, a member of the Wings Club of New York, and a trustee of the Aero Club of Washington.
+He is a member of the NBAA Safety Committee, the French Academy of Air & Space, the London Guild of Pilots and Navigators, the Wings Club of New York, a Fellow of the Royal Aeronautical Society and Chairman of the Royal Aeronautical Society Washington Branch, and a member of the Aero Club of Washington.